rmsuthar/ravindra/index.md

 ## Achievements

 - Successfully led a team of developers in the creation of a responsive and accessible web application for a large financial institution.
-- Implemented SEO strategies that resulted in a 20% increase in organic traffic and a 15% increase in revenue for a major e-commerce site.
+- Implemented SEO strategies that resulted in a 20% increase in organic traffic and increased performance of website by improving caching and restructured code to increase 30% increase traffic
-- Developed and launched a mobile app for a healthcare provider that received a 4.5-star rating on the App Store and increased patient engagement by 30%.
+- Developed custom tagging library for custom datalayer to capture custom events and CTA.
+Its increased 15% analytical recoreds

-## Education
+## Licenses & certifications

-- Bachelor's degree in Computer Science from XYZ University

-Thanks for visiting my page!
-Feel free to connect with me on LinkedIn or email me at [email protected] if you have any questions or would like to chat.
+- **Scrum Alliance Certifications**
+- - Certified ScrumMaster® (CSM®)
+- **Amazon (AWS) Certifications**
+- - Amazon Web Services Cloud Practitioner
+- **IBM Certifications**
+- - Enterprise Design Thinking Practitioner
+- - Enterprise Design Thinking Co-Creator
+- - Blockchain Essentials
+- - SQL and Relational Databases 101